 Heroin and prescription painkiller medications are addictive narcotic drugs that are classified as opioids because they either directly derive from or are synthesized to resemble opiate alkaloid substances originally sourced from the opium poppy.1,2 Opioid addiction claims thousands of lives every year—research by the Centers for Disease Control and Prevention shows that opioids were involved in 47,600 deaths in 2017 alone (67.8% of all drug overdose deaths).3

-Opiate addiction hotlines are lifelines to many who feel their opioid addiction is out of control.
-Today, hotlines abound for good reason.
+Opiate addiction hotlines are lifelines to many who feel that their opioid addictions are out of control.
+Today, drug abuse hotlines abound for good reason.
 Never have we needed opiate helplines like we do today given our nation’s current epidemic.

 Many opiate help hotlines are operated around the clock and are able to offer compassionate support even if you need someone to talk with at 3:00 a.m.
 Depending on the hotline, the person at the other end of the line can:

 - Provide you with people and places to contact for further help.

 - Give you information about how to help a friend or family member.
 Opiate helpline calls are completely confidential.

 What Questions Should I Ask an Opiate Addiction Hotline?